 What is Fraud?

-Fraud refers to any activity engaged in by an individual with the aim of gaining something through means that violate the law.
-One keyword in fraud is deception wherein the perpetrator leads its victim to believe in an untruth in order to obtain a benefit or value.
-The deception is intentional, and the perpetrator pretends to be someone he or she is not.
+Fraud refers to any deceptive activity engaged in by an individual with the aim of gaining something through means that violate the law.
+One keyword in fraud is deception, wherein the perpetrator leads their victim to believe in an untruth in order to obtain a benefit or value.

 The most common place where fraud occurs is in the real estate industry, specifically in selling and buying, as well as in falsifying documents such as taxes and medical insurance claims.
 Fraud is not uncommon and is often carried out by individuals, organizations, and even companies.